cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 ### Config file

-Hue connects to any database or warehouse via native or SqlAlchemy connectors that need to be added to the [Hue ini file](/administrator/configuration/).
+Hue connects to any database or warehouse via native Thrift or SqlAlchemy connectors that need to be added to the [Hue ini file](/administrator/configuration/).
 Except [impala] and [beeswax] which have a dedicated section, all the other ones should be appended below the [[interpreters]] of [notebook] e.g.:

     [notebook]
     [[interpreters]]